 Medication Administration: In the event that your child needs medication while in school, both prescription or over-the-counter, The Brookings School District requires a completed Medication Form prior to administration.
-Parent/Guardian must complete and sign this form prior to the administration of any medications.
-Any prescription or over-the-counter medication will also require a licensed health care provider consent and signature prior to administration.
-Forms can be picked up in the nurse office at each school building as well as on-line.
+Parents/Guardian must complete and sign this form prior to the administration of any medications.
+Any prescription or over-the-counter medication will also require a licensed health care provider's consent and signature prior to administration.
+Forms can be picked up in the nurse's office at each school building as well as on-line.
 Complete the medication and/or treatments that must be administered during school hours and cannot be given at home.
 The school district does not provide over-the-counter medications.
 Medications must be delivered directly to a qualified staff member, in the original properly labeled container, and by an appropriate individual.
-Unused medication and supplies must be picked up by an appropriate individual one week after last dose is given during the school year and/or before the last day of school.
+Unused medication and supplies must be picked up by an appropriate individual one week after the last dose is given during the school year and/or before the last day of school.
 If the medication is not picked up, the medication will be properly destroyed.

 General Health Information

 Brookings School District follows recommendations made by the American Academy of Pediatrics and the South Dakota Department of Health.

 We recommend keeping your child home if he/she presents with:

 - Illness that prevents the child from participating comfortably in program activities.

 - Illness that results in a greater need for care that the staff can provide without compromising the health and safety of other children.

 - Fever of 100.0 or greater, lethargy, irritability, persistent crying, difficulty breathing and/or other manifestations of possible severe illness.

 - Persistent abdominal pain (continuous for more than two hours) or intermittent abdominal pain associated with fever, dehydration or other systemic signs or symptoms.